CGCL-codes/DCF/README.md

 DynamicCuckooFilter* dcf = new DynamicCuckooFilter(config.item_num, config.exp_FPR);
 ```

-The expected building block number of DCF is set to 6 by default and can also be modified as follows
+The expected building block number of DCF is set to 6 by default and can also be modified as follow

 ```c++
 DynamicCuckooFilter* dcf = new DynamicCuckooFilter(config.item_num, config.exp_FPR, config.exp_BBN);